IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/npm/react-jsonschema-form-gutenberg/README.md

   [This change](https://core.trac.wordpress.org/changeset/57545) lets you set a `Requires Plugins` header in your plugin with a list of plugin slugs that are necessary for your plugin to work.
 Perhaps it will also reopen the door for framework-like plugins in the directory, which have been [disallowed since 2016](https://make.wordpress.org/plugins/2016/03/01/please-do-not-submit-frameworks/).

+  *Contra : We cannot use this effort for the theme since themes doesn't support a plugin dependency header yet.*

 # Development

 ## Tips

+### Make yourself a priorization list what tasks to implement first

+We probably don't need __all__ renderer functions for our show cases.

+Ask your team mates which form elements they need first (notably text inputs and stuff) and implement them as first.

 ### Don't use React directly

 If you are in the need to use React functions/hooks : **Do not import and use React directly !**

 Package [@wordpress/element](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-element/) is a lightweight wrapper around React providing exactly the same functions as React.

 An example: Don't use `import React from 'react'` but use `import { createElement } from '@wordpress/element'` instead.

 ### If I would be you ...